BUSKERS PLEASE NOTE: Busking IDs are no longer

 processed at the Cliff Bungalow location as in previous years.
 Please see below for information on how to get

-Busking involves a person or group who provides street performances for the public by playing an instrument, singing, dancing, juggling, miming, performing magic or providing other entertainment.
+Busking involves a person or group who provides entertaining street performances for public enjoyment.
 A person who does this is called a Busker.

 Buskers receive their payment in the form of monetary donations from the crowds they entertain.
 As Buskers are not contracted entertainers and have not been hired by a client, they will not receive a pay check.
 So please, give generously if you have enjoyed a performance.

 In fact, help promote your favourite busker using #YYCBusker.
 You can also stay in touch with us and share your experiences on Facebook.com/YYCArtsCulture and Twitter @YYCArtsCulture.

 Subscribe to The City of Calgary busker e-mail updates to stay current on City policy, process changes, and important deadlines.